 Many other people have contributed to this work and supported the development and implementation of the project.
 Thanks to the people who participated in the focus groups, health workers who reviewed the draft and participated in an interview, staff at ISIS Primary Care and at North Richmond Community Health Centre who assisted and supported the focus groups and Interpreter Services, St Vincent's Hospital.

-This book is available in a smaller version for clients and as online videos in several languages.
+This book is available online and as online videos in several languages.
 Go to St Vincent's website at: www.svha.org.au/gp/clinics/Pages/gastroenterology.aspx